JournivJourniv

 Journiv import and export happens asynchronously in background through Celery.
 Ensure your Journiv instance is running Celery and has enough resources to handle the job.
 Large imports may take minutes.
 Wait for the job to complete.And that the paths match the Markdown image links.

-Day One ZIP fails
+Day One import fails

 I imported my data and see duplicates